thirachai00/go-api/README.md

 # go-api
 Teerachai's Go test.

+#STEP RUN
+1. in terminal use 'go run main.go' then can use json collection called this api.
-#in main.go line 183 is initial database mock 9 row data every time
+2. in main.go line 183 is initial database mock 9 row data every time. (comment for not use)

 #json api collection